nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `add_person n/NAME [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [b/BIRTHDAY] [r/REMARK] [g/GROUP]…​`

+- Persons with the exact same name as another person cannot be added.

 <div markdown="span" class="alert alert-primary">
     :bulb: **Tip:**
     A person can have any number of groups (including 0)